Upjohn Regional

 Workforce and Talent Assessments

 With our workforce development projects, we continue the legacy of Dr. Upjohn, who created a co-op farm during the Great Depressions where displaced workers could provide for their families.
-By understanding the wages and skills of workers, we craft workforce strategies to help a region or community its economy.
+By understanding the wages and skills of workers, we craft workforce strategies to help a region or community grow its economy.
 Our work includes wage and benefit surveys, workforce education and skill gap analysis, migration, commuting pattern analysis, and more.

 Infrastructure and Land Use Policy